agilecrm/rest-api/api/TestAPI.md

 - Status 401: Unauthorized (When the User Name and Password fields are wrong.)
 - Status 400: If the input is in the wrong format

-##1.20 Remove Contact from a Campaign
+##1.20 Remove contact from a campaign
 ###dev/api/workflows/remove-active-subscriber/{workflow-id}/{contact_id}
 Method: DELETE